The Dirty 9s: Formation

 The band formed in 2008.
-Fergal, Keith, Cian and Stephen had known each other while attending school in Blanchardstown, Cian met Paul while the two were working for Buy & Sell magazine.
+Fergal Moloney, Keith Brett, Cian McCarthy, and Stephen Dunne had known each other while attending school in Blanchardstown, McCarthy met Paul Rice while the two were working for Buy & Sell magazine.
 All members immediately clicked musically despite having very different influences which include the likes of Blur, Otis Redding, The Beatles, Echo & the Bunnymen, Foo Fighters, At the Drive-In, Oasis, Jeff Buckley, Ryan Adams, Radiohead and Death Cab for Cutie.
-The band first came to the public’s attention when they came first on Irish television Show, Deis Roc and with that received €10,000 in prize money.
+The band first came to the public's attention when they came first on Irish television Show, Deis Roc and with that received €10,000 in prize money.
 The show which aired on TG4 was a music competition for unsigned bands in which band had to write and perform their own music in Irish.
 Judges on the programme included Jim Lockhart from the Irish band, "Horslips".

 The band used the prize money received from the competition to make their debut album, Stop Screaming Start Dreaming.